The Jane Austen Society of Australia Inc.

 It’s heroine Elizabeth Bennet is one of the most charming and loved heroines in all literature, while Mr Darcy has become a model for romantic and sexy heroes ever since.
 Jane Austen loved her characters (‘I must confess that I think her as delightful a creature as ever appeared in print’) and looked for their likenesses in art galleries and spoke to relatives about their fictional lives outside of the novel.
 Both hero and heroine learn about themselves and other people as the story progresses.
 The book also has some of her best comic creations, such as Mr Collins.

-Readers around the world celebrated in 2013 the 200th anniversary of the publication of Pride and Prejudice.
-It has been voted the ‘most romantic novel ever written’, and the ‘favourite book of all time’.
+Pride and Prejudice has been voted the ‘most romantic novel ever written’, and the ‘favourite book of all time’.
 The world loves Pride and Prejudice.

-Caption: Illustration from Pride and Prejudice by Robert Ball, 1945
+Caption: Illustration from Pride and Prejudice by C.E.
+Brock, 1895